Circularly polarized scalar induced gravitational waves from the Chern-Simons modified gravity: Examples with concrete forms for the power spectrum of the curvature perturbation

-With the expression of $\overline{(I^A)^2}$ given in Appendix \ref{kernelI}, i.e., Eqs. \eqref{EGW} and \eqref{ph}, and taking $\varphi'=-2/\eta$ \footnote{From the expression of $I^A$ in Appendix \ref{kernelI}, the polarization $\lambda^A$ arises accompanied by $\epsilon^S$, which implies that the change of the sign in $\varphi'$ is equivalent to exchanging the left and right modes of polarization, numerically.}, we plot the contributions to the fractional energy density of the SIGWs from GR and CS term in the left panel of Fig. \ref{fig:GWs1}, respectively.
+With the expression of $\overline{(I^A)^2}$, i.e., Eqs. \eqref{EGW} and \eqref{ph}, we plot the fractional energy density of the SIGWs from GR and CS modified gravity in the left panel of Fig. \ref{fig:GWs1}, respectively.